RoodrigoReyes/Breast-Cancer-Prediction/README.md

 Ten real-valued features are computed for each cell nucleus:

-a.
-Radius (mean of distances from center to points on the perimeter)
-b.
-Texture (standard deviation of gray-scale values)
+..* Radius (mean of distances from center to points on the perimeter) ..* Texture (standard deviation of gray-scale values) ..* Perimeter
-c.
-Perimeter
-d.
-Area
+..* Area
-e.
-Smoothness (local variation in radius lengths)
+..* Smoothness (local variation in radius lengths)
-f.
-Compactness (perimeter^2 / area - 1.0)
+..* Compactness (perimeter^2 / area - 1.0)
-g.
-Concavity (severity of concave portions of the contour)
-h.
-Concave points (number of concave portions of the contour)
+..* Concavity (severity of concave portions of the contour) ..* Concave points (number of concave portions of the contour) ..* Symmetry
-i.
-Symmetry
-j.
-Fractal dimension ("coastline approximation" - 1)
+..* Fractal dimension ("coastline approximation" - 1)